Books

 White Papers and Other Publications

-• “Learning about Civic Engagement,” Lange, Patricia G. in Teaching Tech-Savvy Kids, Bringing Digital Media Into the Classroom, Grades 5-12, Jessica K. Parker, Ed.
-Corwin Press, Forthcoming 2010.
+[2010] “Learning about Civic Engagement,” Lange, Patricia G. in Teaching Tech-Savvy Kids, Bringing Digital Media Into the Classroom, Grades 5-12, Jessica K. Parker, Ed.
+Pp. 45-48.
+Thousand Oaks, California: Corwin Press.

 Book Reviews